handlebars-lang/docs/src/guide/index.md

 ## Installation

-The fastest way to test Handlebars is to use into load it from a _CDN_ and and embed it in an HTML file.
+The fastest way to test Handlebars is to load it from a _CDN_ and embed it in an HTML file.

 <<< @/src/usage-examples/compiler-and-runtime/simple-console-out.html